Off-label Drug Use

 How common is off-label drug use?

 Little information is available on off-label prescribing in oncology in the US.
 Off-label use can vary greatly from one doctor to another, depending on doctors’ preferences, knowledge, and past patient experiences.
-A 2008 study found that 8 out of 10 cancer doctors surveyed had used drugs off-label.
-Off-label drug use is well-documented and very common in certain settings, such as pediatrics and HIV/AIDS care.
+A 2008 study found that 8 out of 10 cancer doctors surveyed had prescribed drugs off-label.
+Off-label drug use is also well-documented and very common in certain other settings, such as in pediatrics and HIV/AIDS care.

 Studies have reported that about half of the chemotherapy drugs used are given for conditions not listed on the FDA-approved drug label.
 In fact, the National Cancer Institute (NCI) has stated, “Frequently the standard of care for a particular type or stage of cancer involves the off-label use of one or more drugs.”

-What other ways are drugs used off label in cancer treatment?
+What other types of drugs are used off label in cancer treatment?

-Lorazepam (Ativan®), an anti-anxiety drug often used as an anti-nausea drug in cancer treatment, is another example.
-In oncology, Ativan is most commonly given under the tongue (the sublingual route), which is also not listed on the drug label.
+Another example is lorazepam (Ativan®), an anti-anxiety drug that is often used as an anti-nausea drug in cancer treatment.
+In oncology, lorazepam is most commonly given under the tongue (the sublingual route), which is also not listed on the drug label.
 In this case, it’s being given for an off-label use and by an off-label route.

 What questions should I ask my doctor about off-label drug use?

 Here are some questions you might want to ask your doctor.
 Start by asking if all the drugs recommended for your cancer treatment are approved for the planned use.
 If any of the drugs are not, you can ask:

 - Is there evidence to support the off-label use of this drug to treat my type of cancer?